Brown-NOAA/NOAA-PMEL-OME_Extraction_Sterivex_QIAvac_Protocol_BeBOP/NOAA-PMEL-OME_Extraction_Sterivex_QIAvac_Protocol_BeBOP.md

 1. Fill a sterile, 5 mL luer lock syringe with air, remove the sterivex inlet cap and dispose.
 Attach the syringe to the sterivex.
 Remove the outlet cap but don’t dispose (place on a sterile surface face up).
 Use the syringe to push air slowly through the filter; KEEP THE SYRINGE.
 If you push air through the filter 2-3x, most liquid is removed.
 2. In one 50 mL tube rack, dry the sterivex filters by placing them vertically with the ‘inlet end’ facing down.
 Let them blot on kimwipes previously placed on the bottom of the rack.
 Allow to dry while completing the next few steps.
 3. Use the saved outlet cap to seal the syringe, label it with the corresponding sample number, and place it in the other 50 mL tube rack with kimwipes.
-4. After liquid has been removed from all 24 sterivex, tap filters on separate small kimwipe to remove excess liquid post-drying.
+4. After liquid has been removed from all 24 sterivex, tap filters on a separate small kimwipe to remove excess liquid post-drying.
 Dispose of this kimwipe and sterilize the BSC surface.
 6. Once excess ethanol has evaporated (around 30-45 minutes), reseal 4-12 sterivex at a time with their corresponding outlet cap, which is currently on the labeled 5 mL luer lock syringe.
 Syringes can be placed back on the 50 mL tube rack with no cap.
 Use a 4-way tube rack to hold sterivex for the next step.
 7. Add 720 µL Buffer ATL (pre-heated if precipitate was present) and 80 µL Proteinase K to each sterivex with the 1000 μL and 200 μL pipettes, respectively.
 Pipet solution between the outside of the filter and the capsule walls.
 Close with a new inlet cap.
 Handshake vigorously and/or vortex sideways.
-8. Add this batch of sterivex to the heatshaker, and complete Step 2-3 for remaining sterivex.
+8. Add this batch of sterivex to the heatshaker, and complete Steps 2-3 for the remaining sterivex.
 Turn on the shaking function to 650 rpm.
 9. Incubate sterivex at 56°C for 2-3 hours.
 Rotate filter capsules 3-4x during incubation to ensure the entire filter surface is submerged in solution.
 10. Once all samples are removed from the BSC and inside the heatshaker, wipe down work surfaces with 10% bleach followed by 70% EtOH.
 Run the UV light inside the BSC for 30 minutes before samples are finished incubating.

 **Note**: This is a good time to pre-label your 5 mL tubes, collection tubes, and 1.5 mL tubes.
-Ensure that all intermediate sample containers (i.e. spin coumns, 5 mL tubes) are labeled with at least the sample number on the top.
+Ensure that all intermediate sample containers (i.e., spin columns, 5 mL tubes) are labeled with at least the sample number on the top.

 10. Remove sterivex from the heatshaker and shake vigorously.
 11. Then, remove ALL the liquid from the inlet end of the sterivex using the corresponding 5 mL luer lock syringe.
 Transfer to a labeled 5 mL tube.
 Dispose of syringe and caps.